proudparrot2/proudparrot2/README.md

  </div>

  ### About Me 👨‍💻
  Hi, my name is Parrot, otherwise known around the internet as proudparrot2.
-I do frontend dev making unblocked games and other unblocking utilities.
-I also own/administrate various Discord servers.
+I do frontend dev making unblocked games, proxies, and other unblockimg utikities, I also own/administrate various Discord servers.
 I sometimes make discord.js bots as a hobby.

 ### Socials 📩
 <div id="badges">